-When you enable the display option feature within Episerver, you give a lot more power and flexibility to the content editor, however, you also introduce a little bit more technical complexity as well....
+When you enable the display option feature within Episerver, you can provide a lot more power and flexibility to the content editor, however, you also introduce a little bit more technical complexity as well....
 On a normal project, you definitely don't want every single block to display by default in the same way.
 For example, a carousel will usually display as full-width, while a spotlight block will only ever be required to take up a half-width

-This requirement of not wanting all blocks to be rendered in every single way possible, highlights one of the main issues with Display Options in Episerver.... it's an all/or nothing feature.
+This requirement of not wanting all blocks to be rendered in every single way possible highlights one of the main issues with display options in Episerver out-of-the-box.... it's an all/or nothing feature.
 When you enable display options, every single block will magically have a 'Display As' option next to it that will allow a content editor to specify the width of the block.
 The editor will be given the complete list of options for every single block.
 In terms of usability, this is not a great experience.
 As mentioned, some rendering options may not be required for certain blocks.
 Rendering a block at a certain width might make it render incorrectly.
 Giving editors options that they should not use is not ideal.
 As a developer if you want to provide a good CMS experience for your editors, you'll need to figure to come up with a solution.

 How Can I Make Sure My Episerver Blocks Look Correct?

 When it comes to ensuring content editors use the right display option we have a few options: